 - Stix - Good waterborne primer with excellent adhesion and sandability.
 Doesn't block stains but can be used under BIN which does block stains.
 Stix can be purchased locally.

 - BIN Shellac - BIN Shellac (NOT the Advanced Synthetic!) is a good primer for stain blocking.
-BIN doesn't have the best adhesion unless cabinets are sanded very well or if it's used over Stix primer.
-BIN rolles or sprays well, dries super fast and can be recoated quickly.
+But BIN doesn't have the best adhesion unless cabinets are sanded very well or if it's used over Stix primer.
+BIN rolls or sprays well, dries super fast and can be recoated quickly.
 It also sands very well.
 Can be tinted to match your topcoat for better coverage.
-BIN is known to become somewhat brittle and fail in high moisture areas, but it has been used by many cabinet painters with succcess.
-BIN is not a waterbased product, so it needs to cleaned up with denatured alcohol.
-BIN also has a somewhat strong smell, but disapates quickly because of how fast it dries.
+BIN is known to become somewhat brittle and fail in high moisture areas.
+BIN is not a water-based product, so it needs to cleaned up with denatured alcohol.
+BIN also has a somewhat strong smell, but dissipates quickly because of how fast it dries.

-- Coverstain - Coverstain is an oilbased stain that will block stains.
+- Coverstain - Coverstain is an oil-based stain that will block stains.
 But the down side to this is it's strong smell and also dries very slowly.
-While they say you can recoat it in an hour, i have not found that possinble since it does not sand well until it cures which can be hours or overnight.
+While they say you can recoat it in an hour, I have not found that possible since it does not sand well until it cures which can be hours or overnight.
 So for these reasons, I don't recommend Coverstain primer.

 - Sherwin Williams Extreme Block - I have not used this personally but have heard of some that have used it with success.
 One advantage of this one is that it can be purchased locally.

-- DO NOT buy latex primers such as the Bullseye 123, or Kiltz stain blocking primers (smell is terrible!).
+- DO NOT buy these primers - latex primers such as the Bullseye 123, or Kiltz stain blocking primers (smell is terrible!).
+BIN Advanced Synthetic.
 I also do not recommend paints by Behr or Valspar.

 Top Coats for Cabinets